Chris Wallace: Coverage of the Kavanaugh hearings

-In September 2018, Wallace covered the Supreme Court hearings for Brett Kavanaugh, during which Kavanaugh was accused of sexual assault by multiple women including Christine Blasey Ford.
+In September 2018, Wallace covered the Supreme Court hearings for Brett Kavanaugh, during which Kavanaugh was accused of sexual assault by multiple women, including Christine Blasey Ford.
 Wallace described Ford's testimony as "extremely emotional, extremely raw, and extremely credible...nobody could listen to her deliver those words and talk about the assault and the impact it had had on his life, on her life, and not have your heart go out to her.
 She obviously was traumatized by an event."
 He also described the cross-examination format as "a disaster for the Republicans."
 When Ford's testimony was criticized by conservative pundits, Wallace discussed how his daughters had related their own previously undisclosed experiences.
-Wallace said that they "hadn't told their parents, I don't know if they told their friends.
+Wallace said they "hadn't told their parents, I don't know if they told their friends.
 Certainly had never reported it to police...But the point is that there are teenage girls who don't tell stories to a lot of people, and then it comes up, and I don't think we can disregard that, I don't think we can disregard Christine Blasey Ford and the seriousness of this.
 I think that would be a big mistake."